programinglive/dev-workflow-mcp-server/README.md

 > **Tip:** The MCP server communicates over stdio.
 If you only need it as a CLI tool, you can also run `npx @programinglive/dev-workflow-mcp-server` directly in an SSH session without keeping it running under the Node.js panel.

+> **Important:** MCP clients (Windsurf, Claude Desktop, etc.) must launch the server process locally via stdio.
+Hosting the dashboard on a public domain does **not** expose the MCP interface.
+Without SSH or another way to execute `node index.js` on the server, users cannot connect their MCP clients to the hosted instance.

 #### Two Usage Modes

 - **Local (source)**: Point your MCP client to `index.js`.
 This runs directly from source and requires no build step.
 Recommended for MCP usage.